pretix/pretix-docs/docs/topics/teams.md

 If the person you added does not have a pretix account yet, they will receive an email containing an invitation for creating one.
 They will appear in the list with a :material-email-outline: symbol for their status as "invited, pending response" and a :btn-icon:fontawesome-solid-arrow-rotate-right:: button for resending the invitation email.

+!!!
+Note
     This page also lets you add an API token that will grant access to the pretix API using the same level of permissions as the team members.
     For more information on API tokens, see our [API documentation](https://docs.pretix.eu/en/latest/api/tokenauth.html).

 ### Accepting an invitation to a team